Science diplomacy and emerging economies

 Emerging economies gain increasing influence over Big Science

-The slowly-growing influence of science diplomacy results in improved transparency and openness of international road maps, and scientists and science leaders who acknowledge their influence and obligations, and engage with science diplomacy efforts.
-Large-scale science projects that involve co-operation between countries of different economic status are established thanks to complex, multi-layered negotiations between many state and non-state actors.
-Much of the progress is thanks to training initiatives where key groups of experts, from a diverse range of nations, are encouraged to develop skills spanning diplomacy and science.
+Large-scale science projects that involve cooperation between countries of different economic status are established thanks to complex, multi-layered negotiations between many state and non-state actors.
+Much of the progress is thanks to training initiatives where key groups of experts from a diverse range of nations are encouraged to develop skills spanning diplomacy and science.